Zhang Ziyu

-Zhang Ziyu (张子宇 (Zhāng Zǐyǔ), born 1 May 2007) is a Chinese basketball player.
-She is known for her height of 220 cm.
+Zhang Ziyu (张子宇 (Zhāng Zǐyǔ), born 1 May 2007) is a Chinese basketball player playing for the Shandong Six Stars.
+She is known for her height of 7'3.
 She was named the most valuable player of the 2024 FIBA Under-18 Women's Asia Cup.

 Early life

 Zhang was born on 1 May 2007 and grew up in Shandong province in China.
 Her parents were both basketball players and began teaching her the sport when she was age five.
 Her mother, Yu Ying, played for the China national team.
 By first grade, she was reported to have a height of 5 ft 2 in and by sixth grade, she was reported to be 6 ft 9 in, according to the Global Times.

 Zhang attended Wenhua East Road Primary School in Jinan, junior high school at Tsinghua University High School in Beijing and later Jinan Sports School, and high school at Shandong Experimental High School in Jinan.
 When she was age 14, she competed at the U15 National Basketball League tournament and helped her team win the finals.
-Measuring at a reported 7 ft 5 in at the tournament, she went viral after recording 42 points, 25 rebounds and six blocks in the finals, being noted for "towering over her opponents".
+Measuring at a reported 7'3 at the tournament, she went viral after recording 42 points, 25 rebounds and six blocks in the finals, being noted for "towering over her opponents".
 She received comparisons to Chinese NBA star Yao Ming.

 In 2022, Zhang scored 62 points and 13 rebounds at the national U15 championship and then three weeks later scored 68 points and 24 rebounds at the provincial championships.
 She was the star player for Shandong at the U17 national championship in 2023, scoring 30 points and 21 rebounds in 26 minutes to help the team win the finals.

 Professional career

 She played in the Women's Chinese Basketball Association 2025 All-Star Game before making her professional debut.

+She made her professional debut on January 4, 2026, scoring 15 points and 6 rebounds in 13 minutes in a 106–93 win against the Hebei Win Power.